Springfield Three: June 7, 1992

 McCall's parents contacted police in reference to their daughter's disappearance from Levitt's home more than sixteen hours after the women were last seen, and other worried friends and family called and visited the house the following day.
 Police later estimated that the crime scene had been corrupted by at least ten to twenty people who visited Levitt's house and tidied up the residence while the women were missing, including emptying ash trays and cleaning coffee cups.
 "When I arrived the first thing I noticed were several people in the yard, the door was open and people were coming and going from inside the house," said Springfield Police Department's Rick Bookout.
 Upon the officers' arrival, the scene showed no signs of a struggle, except for the shattered porch light.
-Police also noted Levitt's bed had looked slept in and an awkwardly bent window blind.
-All personal property was left behind including purses, money, cars, driver's licenses, keys, medicine, cigarettes, and the family dog Cinnamon, who was most likely the only witness of the women's disappearance.
+Police also noted Levitt's bed had looked slept in and that the window blinds were awkwardly bent, as though someone had been looking out.
+All personal property was left behind including purses, money, cars, driver's licenses, keys, medicine, cigarettes, and the family dog Cinnamon, who was most likely the only witness of the women's disappearances.

 Levitt had a doctor's appointment scheduled Monday, June 8, 1992; she was also scheduled to work later that week at New Attitudes Hair Salon.
 McCall was scheduled to work on June 8, 1992, at the Springfield Gymnastics Center.
 Streeter was scheduled to work at a local movie theater on Tuesday, June 9, 1992, at 4:00 pm.

 None of the women would arrive for these dates.